dkazanc/larix/README.md

 ```

 ### Installation in Python (conda):
-Install from the channel with `conda install -c dkazanc i23-seg` or build with:
+Install from the channel with `conda install -c dkazanc colleda` or build with:
 ```
 export VERSION=`date +%Y.%m`
 conda build recipe/ --numpy 1.15 --python 2.7